hannah1ee/cse15l-lab-reports/lab03.md

 ### option 2. `-name`
 - this option makes it so that `find` searches for files within a specific name or pattern
 - [Find - Linux man page](https://linux.die.net/man/1/find)
-   - I found the `-name` option by looking through the Standards Conformance section
+   - I found the `-name` option by looking through the Standards Conformance section, which outlines the various standards and specifications that `find` adheres to

 #### Example 1: finding files with "chapter" in the name within ./technical